zaari/build-loop-rust/README.md

 # build-loop-rust

-Cyclic build script which builds when a file changes.
+A looping build script which builds when a file changes.
 Helpful when editing Rust source code without a proper IDE or language server.
 This script uses cargo-watch if it is available or Linux inotify if not.